menu

 Most of these points will relate to the Class type you’re playing: Spell Damage, Summoning, Elemental Damage.

-If you’re playing a Witch, you will be considered a pure Intelligence Class, meaning you will start at the near the centre, and your points will lead in an upward direction initially
+If you’re playing a Witch, you will be considered a pure Intelligence Class, meaning you will start at top of the centre circle.

 Dexterity Section (Bottom Right)